Community connections

 There are plenty of programs to get involved with, either at home or in groups of friendly locals.

-Individual Social Support
+Individual - Social Support and Community Engagement

 Volunteers can visit on a weekly or fortnightly basis.
 While volunteers are not able to provide transport, they can meet you in the community or attend activities with you.